Dynamics of Schwarz reflections: the mating phenomena: Geometrically finite maps in the circle-and-cardioid family

 \begin{proposition} Let $F_a$ be a Misiurewicz map.

 1) The critical point of $F_a$ eventually lands on a repelling cycle or on one of the singular points $\frac14, \alpha_a$.
 Consequently, $a\in\cC(\mathcal{S})\setminus\{-\frac{1}{12}\}$.

-2) The non-escaping set $K_a$ of $F_a$ has empty interior; i.e. $K_a=\Gamma_a$. \end{proposition} \begin{proof} 1) It follows from Proposition~\ref{fatou_critical} that such a map cannot have a (super-)attracting or neutral cycle (a simple modification of the proof of Proposition~\ref{fatou_critical} shows that a Cremer point is also an accumulation point of the orbit of $0$).
+2) The non-escaping set $K_a$ of $F_a$ has empty interior; i.e. $K_a=\Gamma_a$. \end{proposition} \begin{proof} 1) It follows from Proposition~\ref{fatou_critical} that such a map cannot have a (super-)attracting or neutral cycle.
 Hence, the critical point $0$ of a Misiurewicz map must eventually land on a repelling cycle or on one of the singular points $\frac14, \alpha_a$.
 In particular, the entire forward orbit of $0$ (which is finite) stays in $K_a$; and hence $a\in\cC(\mathcal{S})\setminus\{-\frac{1}{12}\}$.

-2) Since the critical point of $F_a$ is strictly pre-periodic, Proposition~\ref{fatou_classification} and Proposition~\ref{fatou_critical} rule out the existence of interior components of $K_a$; hence $\Int{K_a}=\emptyset$.
+2) Since the critical point of $F_a$ is strictly preperiodic, Proposition~\ref{fatou_classification} and Proposition~\ref{fatou_critical} rule out the existence of interior components of $K_a$; hence $\Int{K_a}=\emptyset$.
 Thus, $K_a=\Gamma_a$. \end{proof}

-\subsubsection{Radial Limit Set of Misiurewicz Maps}
+\subsubsection{Radial limit set of Misiurewicz maps}

 The next proposition describes the radial limit set (see Definition~\ref{def_radial}) for Misiurewicz maps.